mlr3learners/mlr3learners.lightgbm/README.md

 Rscript build_r.R
 ```

-If the lightgbm R package is installed, you can continue and install the [mlr3learners.lightgbm](https://github.com/kapsner/mlr3learners.lightgbm) R package:
+When the lightgbm R package is installed, you can continue and install the [mlr3learners.lightgbm](https://github.com/mlr3learners/mlr3learners.lightgbm) R package:

 ```r
 install.packages("devtools")